 - Engagement: This can be comments, likes, shares, upvotes, retweets, pins, etc. Engagement on social media with your nonprofit can be huge because with each comment, like, share, etc, that person engaging with your brand is opening a door for all of their followers to learn more about your nonprofit organization.

-- Mentions: Mentions should always be part of your nonprofit social media strategy.
+- Mentions: Mentions should always be part of any social media plan for nonprofits.
 When your nonprofit brand is mentioned either through a direct mention (using the @ symbol) or using a hashtag, this usually becomes a great source of PR for your brand, especially if the person or brand mentioning your nonprofit has a lot of social media clout.

 So how can nonprofits use social media?
-Developing a solid nonprofit social media strategy takes commitment and usually some help; whether that help comes from an internal team or outside help such as a social media marketing agency.
+Developing a solid nonprofit social media strategy takes commitment and usually some help; whether that help comes from using social media tools for nonprofits, putting together an internal team, or hiring outside help such as a social media marketing agency.